jh3y/tyto/README.md

 ###Timeline
 * __11/12/13__: Posted to HN, really great and very appreciated feedback from a large group of people.
-* __14/02/14__: V1.1.0 released with plenty of new features that were raised in the first showing.
+* __14/02/14__: V1.1.0 released with plenty of new features that were raised in̨ the first showing.
 * __16/02/14__: V1.2.0 new release with jQuery UI implementation for sorting columns and items.
 * __23/05/14__: V1.4.0 major overhaul of code as it's been some time.
-Moving away from requireJS and introducing bower instead for piling sources together via grunt.
+Moving away from requireJS and introducing bower instead for piling sources together via grunt.̨
 * __02/03/15__: It's now 2015.
 And the issues have gone untouched and I've started adding new ones!
 So it looks like it's going to be a good time soon to make some progress on them.
 Looking to add:
   * DB Support (Mongo)
   * Ability to modify notes using custom markup